Will2Jacks/Chess-SDL/README.md

 **Some Goals for this fork**

 * Fixing some minor interface things like the buggy mouse hover at the color selection and make it possible to pause at that screen;
-* Improving the implementation itself.
+* Improving the implementation.
 The GUI code is a mess right now.
 * Matching the actual check and check mate rules.
 (You still can't avoid a check mate by protecting the king with another piece for instance)
 * Making an actual minmax  tree intelligence;
 * board and piece skin selection feature;